 The Sustainable Growing Club (GrOSU) and the Initiative for Food and AgriCultural Transformation (InFACT) need your help!
 Through productive use of the university’s resources, both land and people, we aim to pioneer new physical, ecological and cultural models of food systems.
 Recognizing that change begins at home, we are working with campus partners to rethink use of productive land on the Ohio State campus.
 With the funding from The Coca Cola Sustainability Grant, we have the funding to expand and upgrade the garden space!

 During the 2017 growing season, we planted the “Pop Garden” outside of Smith Lab on 18th Avenue.
 The garden featured native heirloom grains that could be popped after harvest.
 The project was a huge success with vibrant corn, amaranth, sorghum, and millet that brightened the space.

-Take a look and VOTE BELOW by April 15th for the concept that you’d like to see implemented outside of Smith Lab in 2018!
-We’ll release the name of the winning garden concept in late April and will begin planning for planting a version of the winning concept soon after.
+Take a look and use the SURVEY BELOW to express your thoughts by April 15th on the concept that you’d like to see implemented outside of Smith Lab in 2018!
+We’ll release the name of the most popular garden concept in late April and will begin planning for planting a version of the winning concept soon after.

 Would you like to get involved in the project?
 Email firstname.lastname@example.org to learn more.

 Concept created by Brendan Ayer, Tyler Cloud, and Rachel Smith